bangetto/.github/profile/README.md

 # Addons for ViaVersion

-The ViaVersionAddons organisation is a collection of additions to the Via* plugins which are made by the Community.
-Below, you can find an overview of the projects to find the one that suits you exact needs.
+The ViaVersionAddons organization is a collection of additions to the Via* plugins which are made by the community.
+Below, you can find an overview of the projects to find the one that suits your exact needs.

 ## ViaProxy plugins